 The social life within an organisation: are people encouraged to chat around the water cooler and share lunch breaks?

 How a company’s total reward package compares with similar companies.
 Include factors such as cars, superannuation plans, perks and amount of paid annual leave.

 This is a measure of the status of people within the organisation.
-They look at their work space (corner office and privacy rank highly), their job title, key to the executive wash room, car parking facilities and company credit card among other things.
+They look at their workspace (corner office and privacy rank highly), their job title, key to the executive washroom, car parking facilities and company credit card among other things.

 This is not just about the likelihood of someone losing their job, but also about the possibility of losing their job.

 How does a person’s job affect their life outside of work?
-Are they expected to work long hours, move to far-flung cities or simple neglect their spouses and childrens for the sake of corporate goals?
+Are they expected to work long hours, move to far-flung cities or simple neglect their spouses and children for the sake of corporate goals?